ArnaudBrousseau/arnaudbrousseau.com/src/documents/drafts/reality-of-interviewing.html.md

 * How quickly/accurately you can react to a hint when given one
 * How well-spoken you are and how well you understand what they're saying (yup, native English speakers have a huge advantage here!)
-* How neat your handwriting is, and how well you manage the space on the whiteboard.
+* How neat your handwriting is and how well you manage the space on the whiteboard.
 Or if the interviewer is okay with a laptop: how fast you type, how familiar you are with the editor you use
 * How positive you are (are you smiling?
 Friendly?)